netlify/gotrue-js/README.md

 ### Update a user

-This function updates the user object with specified attributes.
+This function updates a user object with specified attributes

 `user.update( attributes )`